 What is condensation?

 No matter what kind of windows you have fitted in your home, there’s always a chance of condensation occurring.
-Condensation is water which appears in the form of droplets on a cold surface when said surface is in contact with humid air.
-It can occur on a multitude of things, including your glasses, your drink, your car etc. For more advice on how to combat condensation, read our condensation home hacks post.
-If you don’t yet have aluminium windows and want to find out more about them, read our aluminium windows vs uPVC windows post.
+Condensation is water that appears in the form of droplets on a cold surface when said surface is in contact with humid air.
+It can occur on a multitude of things, including your glasses, your drink and your car.

 Firstly, you’ll want to focus on lowering the amount of humidity (water vapour in the air) within your home.
 If one room is being consistently affected, you should avoid doing things like drying clothes in there or doing strenuous activities that may cause you to sweat.